nnellans/ado-pipelines-guide/README.md

 - This looks for Pull Requests that are opened on branches of the repo where the pipeline's YAML file is stored
 - YAML PR triggers are only supported for GitHub and BitBucket Cloud
 - This field is optional.
 By default, a PR opened on any branch of the repo will cause a pipeline run to be triggered
-- You cannot use variables in triggers, as variables are not evaluated until after the pipeline triggers
+- You cannot use variables in `pr`, as variables are not evaluated until after the pipeline triggers
-- triggers are not supported inside template files
+- `pr` is not supported inside template files
-- There are 3 ways to define CI triggers:
+- There are 3 ways to define PR triggers:

 ### Option 1 - Disable PR Triggers
 ```yaml